What Does a Title Company Do?

 In most cases, you’ll want to request seller concessions upfront, before your purchase offer is accepted.

-The timing of your request is also important.
 Most concessions have to be written into the offer and presented upfront before the seller accepts the offer.
-Your real estate agent can help you decide if concessions are appropriate given the circumstances — for example, if the home has been listed for months with no offers, you may decide to ask for concessions.
+Your real estate agent can help you decide if concessions are appropriate given the circumstances.
+For example, if a home has been listed for months with no offers, you may decide to ask for concessions.

-In some cases, requesting concessions after the closing process has begun works out — the seller may be willing to do what it takes to seal the deal at this point.
-They could worry $10,000 worth of repairs will result in your backing out, so they might be willing to offer some kind of credit.
-And relisting a home isn’t only a hassle; it can also affect future offers.
+In some cases, requesting concessions after the closing process has begun works out.
+The seller may be willing to do what it takes to seal the deal at this point.
+They might worry that $10,000 worth of repairs will result in your backing out of the deal, so they might be willing to offer some kind of credit.
+And relisting a home isn’t only a hassle, but it can also affect future offers.
 Potential buyers may see a sale falling through as a red flag.

 » MORE: How much to offer on a house

-On the other hand, it may be appropriate to ask for a concession if the home is overpriced compared with similar homes.
+However, it may be appropriate to ask for a concession if the home is overpriced compared with similar homes on the market in your location.
 Overall, concessions could make or break a deal, so make sure to be strategic with your requests.

 Taylor Sansano